openmhealth/shimmer/README.md

   * This will download about 1GB of Docker images if you don't already have them, the bulk of which are MongoDB and OpenJDK base images.
 1. Visit `http://<your-docker-host>:8083` in a browser.

 ### Option 2.
-Building from source and running on your host system
+Building from source and running natively or in Docker

 If you prefer to build the code yourself,

 1. You must have a Java 8 or higher JDK installed.
 You can use either [OpenJDK](http://openjdk.java.net/install/) or the [Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 1. You need a running [MongoDB](http://docs.mongodb.org/manual/) instance.
-1. You technically don't need to run the shimmer console, but it makes your life easier.
+1. You technically don't need to run the Shimmer console, but it makes your life easier.
 If you're building the console,
   1. You need [Node.js](http://nodejs.org/download/).
   1. You need [Xcode Command Line Tools](https://developer.apple.com/xcode/) if you're on a Mac.

-Then,
+If you want to run Shimmer natively,

 1. Clone this Git repository.
-1. Navigate to the `shim-server-ui` directory in a terminal and run
+1. Run the `./run-natively.sh` script in a terminal.
-  1. `npm install`
-  1. `sudo npm install -g grunt-cli bower`
-  1. `bower install`
-  1. `grunt build`
-1. Navigate to the `shim-server/src/main/resources` directory and run
-  1. `ln -s ../../../../shim-server-ui/docker/assets public`
-1. Edit the `application.yaml` file.
-  * Check that the `spring:data:mongodb:uri` parameter points to your running MongoDB instance.
-  * You might need to change the host to `localhost`, for example.
-1. To build and run the shim server, navigate to the base directory and run `./gradlew shim-server:bootRun`
 1. The server should now be running on `localhost` on port 8083.
 You can change the port number in the `application.yaml` file.
 1. Visit `http://localhost:8083` in a browser.

+If you want to run Shimmer in Docker,
+TODO

 ## Setting up your credentials